lubojr/naucse.python.cz/lessons/beginners-en/exceptions-pl4ua/index.md

 ...         try:
 ...             return int(answer)
 ...         except ValueError:
 ...             print("Oi!
-This is trash, mate!
+This is rubbish, mate!
 Do it again!")
 >>> fetch_number()
 Type a number: nan
 Oi!
 This is trash, mate!
 Do it again!